“Criticism, like rain, should be gentle enough to nourish a man’s growth without destroying his roots.” – Frank A. Clark

 Till that point, I always gave in-person, face-to-face feedback.
 I was uncomfortable with the idea of virtual feedback but had to proceed with it.
 And it didn’t go down well; unclarity loomed large over it.

-There were some reasons as to why it didn’t go well.
+There were some reasons why it didn’t go well.
 I realized that you cannot prepare for giving feedback remotely the same way you do for in-person feedback.

 In this article, we will take a look at some common challenges that you are likely to face in the way of delivering feedback remotely (along with potential solutions).
 Many of these problems arise because we deal with both types of feedback the same way, which is not the right way to do things.